code-q-web-factory/CodeQ.AsanaFeedback/README.md

 # CodeQ.AsanaFeedback

+# WIP This is currently tailored to the use cases for Code Q, feel free to fork your own version of add PRs

 A reusable Neos CMS package that adds a visual feedback widget to the rendered website.
 Visitors capture a screenshot of the current page, annotate it (freehand, rectangle, arrow, text, undo/redo, delete), give the report a